![]() | ||

 | ||||||||

-"Sculling is my favorite stroke!"
-By Dan Burger Don't push past the point of no return.
-A push, whether classic or under push, has an optimal range.
-Push beyond that range, and you actually slow yourself down.
-Related Reading: To understand how this works, consider the classic push (regular push) to the outside: As you start the push, the toe of your skate is pointed slightly outward.
+A fan of skulling By Dan Burger Don't push past the point of no return.
+A push has an optimal range.
+Exceed this range, and you actually slow yourself down.
+To understand how this works, consider the classic push to the outside: As you start the push, the toe of your skate is pointed slightly outward.
 When you extend your leg, you rotate ("carve") your heel to the outside.
 This straightens your skate so that your toes are pointed forward.
-However, if you push past this point (and lots of skaters do), you begin to apply pressure against your direction of travel.
-In other words, you put on the brakes.
-One of the best ways to optimize your push is to practice sculling, which is skating without lifting your wheels from the ground.
-Sculling helps you develop a sense of what is happening in your push.
-It teaches you to recognize what part of your push is productive and what part is wasted motion.
+However, if you push too far — and many skaters do — you begin to apply pressure against your direction of travel, which means you're putting on the brakes!

 ...